 The National Zoo was created by an act of Congress in 1889 and became part of the Smithsonian Institution in 1890.
 A leader in the care, breeding, and exhibition of animals, the zoo occupies 163 lushly landscaped and wooded acres and is one of the country’s most delightful zoos.
-In all, the park is home to about 300 species—some 1,500 animals, many of them rare and/or endangered.
-You’ll see cheetahs, zebras, gorillas, elephants, monkeys, brown pelicans, orangutans, a bison, and, of course, lions, tigers, and bears.
-The zoo’s biggest draw continues to be its giant pandas, Mei Xiang and Tian Tian, and their 4-year old cub, Bei Bei.
+In all, the park is home to about 390 species—some 2,700 animals, many of them rare and/or endangered.
+You’ll see cheetahs, zebras, gorillas, elephants, monkeys, brown pelicans, orangutans, bison, and, of course, lions, tigers, and bears.
+The zoo’s biggest draw continues to be its giant pandas, Mei Xiang, Tian Tian, and their cub, Xiao Qi Ji, who was born in August 2020.

 The zoo animals live in large, open enclosures—simulations of their natural habitats—along easy-to-follow paths.
 The Olmsted Walk winds from the zoo’s Connecticut Avenue entrance all the way to the zoo’s end, at Rock Creek Park.
 Stemming off the central Olmsted Walk is the Asia Trail, which takes you past sloth bears, those frolicking giant pandas, fishing cats, clouded leopards, and small-clawed otters.
 You can’t get lost, and it’s hard to miss a thing.

-Like the big old elephants.
-Just across from the giant panda yard is Elephant Trails, the zoo’s high-tech, environmentally friendly habitat for its six Asian elephants.
-The enclosure includes 4 acres of indoor and outdoor space, a wading pool, a walking path for exercise, a barn with soft flooring for sleeping and geothermal heating, and, for real, a community center that offers the elephants the chance to socialize!
+Across from the giant panda yard is Elephant Trails, the zoo’s high-tech, environmentally friendly habitat for its five Asian elephants.
+The enclosure includes 4 acres of indoor and outdoor space, a wading pool, a walking path for exercise, a barn with soft flooring for sleeping and geothermal heating, and a community center that offers the elephants the chance to socialize!

 I also recommend Amazonia, where you can hang out and observe enormous 7-foot-long arapaima fish and itty-bitty red-tailed catfish, and look for monkeys hiding in the 50-foot-tall trees.